jwcarman/spring-native-demo/README.md

-# Spring Native Demo Application
+# Spring Boot Native Image Demo

 A demo application to illustrate how to build and run a Spring Boot native image.